maikeleckelboom/seqlok-lab/docs/architecture/00-definition-of-done.md

 - Each code lives in exactly one `codes/*.ts` file under its owning package.

-- Runtime packages construct errors via `createError` from base; they do not know or care about global registries.
+- Runtime packages construct errors via their domain-local factories (e.g. `createBackingError`, `createPrimitivesError`), all built on top of the shared error primitives in `@seqlok/base`.
+They do not know or care about global registries.

 ### ERR-2: Global registry in the introspect package aggregates, does not own